ALASdoo/alasdoo_com_v2/content/english/career/python.md

 category: 'Development'
 ---

-_ALAS doo is a web development and quality assurance service company that has out-of-the-box innovation, ingenuity and originality at the heart of its business.
-We go the extra-mile to build a motivated and diverse pool of extraordinary talents to ensure that our services always go above and beyond our clients’ needs.
-Quality Assurance is our passion and specialty._
+### WHO ARE WE?

-> Driven by these, we are looking to hire a talented Python Developer for full-time employment in Novi Sad, Serbia.
+ALAS d.o.o. is a Software Development and Quality Assurance outsourcing company with extensive experience in web development, project management, manual and automated testing.

->
+Aligning the product vision with the technical team is our specialty.
+Through open communication and a personal approach, we consider every aspect of the project so that we are empowered to assist and consult in every step of the development process.

-> You will work alongside our remote team of developers and provide Development on projects, as we continue to offer our global clients unmatched service quality.
+We thrive in a positive environment where everybody’s heard and understood, people are polite and assertive, and tackle challenges head-on, having fun along the way.

->
+Driven by these, we are looking for You - a reliable and talented Python Developer to join our development department.

-> We are opening our doors to talents who are enthusiastic about software architecture and quality, and are looking to build their knowledge and experience in diverse areas.
+---

-### RESPONSIBILITIES
+### WHAT DO WE EXPECT FROM YOU?

 - Design and develop new product features
 - Database design and improvements